-From Friday 20 March 2020, WorkSafe is introducing temporary arrangements that will allow medical practitioners, physiotherapists, occupational therapists, osteopaths, chiropractors, exercise physiologists, psychologists and accredited mental health social workers to deliver services via telehealth.
+WorkSafe introduced temporary arrangements that will allow medical practitioners, physiotherapists, occupational therapists, osteopaths, chiropractors, exercise physiologists, psychologists and accredited mental health social workers to deliver services via telehealth.
 These arrangements will be in place until further notice.

 Telehealth services are telephone or video medical consultations with your medical practitioner in place of face-to-face consultations.

 You should contact your agent to seek approval for telehealth services and obtain a valid Certificate of Capacity.

 Your Certificate of Capacity can be valid for a maximum of 28 days, unless there are special reasons for the certificate to cover a longer period.

-Should I attend an IME appointment if I am unwell?
+Should I attend an Independent Medical Examination (IME) appointment if I am unwell?

 If you or a member of your household has experienced recent symptoms of cold or flu and you have an upcoming appointment, please contact your agent immediately to discuss your situation and the options available to you.
 You should also follow the advice of the Australian Government Department of Health and the Victorian Department of Health and Human Services (DHHS) regarding any cold and flu symptoms you experience.

 Can I attend my IME appointment via telehealth?